maul-esel/COM-Classes/spec.markdown

 ## Interfaces
 Basically, it is possible to wrap any interface.
-However, due to native COM support in all supported versions of AutoHotkey, it is useless to wrap a "dual" interface or a dispatch interface that inherits `IDispatch` and exposes all its methods and properties via `IDispatch`.
+However, due to native COM support in all supported versions of AutoHotkey, it is useless to wrap a "dual" interface that exposes all its methods and properties via `IDispatch`.

 Besides that, there are currently no limitations of what interfaces can be added to CCF.